mirrexagon/lua-irc-engine/README.md

 `irc.set_callback` returns `true` on success, or `false` and an error message otherwise.

 Callbacks cannot be overwritten. `irc:clear_callback(command)` is used to clear a callback.

 ---

+Whether a callback is actually called depends on whether a handler exists for the command, and whether it returns anything.

+A callback will be called if:

+- a handler exists and it returns something, or;
+- if a handler does not exist for the command, in which case the callback gets the sender, the IRC command and the command parameters as arguments.

+If a handler exists but doesn't return anything, the callback isn't called.

+There is more information about handlers in the next section, "Extending the module".

+---